arunlakhs3/order-import/README.txt

 Steps to run the application:
 --------------------------------------------------------------------------------
 1. Checkout the project dir.
 The above mentioned docker related files will be shown.
 2. In the server where the docker and K8 runs, issue the below command.
+Make sure to have target/OrderData.jar in the current working directory
 	# docker-compose up
 	This will create the docker image and run as containers.
 3. Hit the URL http://localhost:8995/ to access the Order Import UI.